Spectral characterization of quaternionic positive definite functions on the real line: Introduction

 First we establish two generalized Stone theorems for right quaternionic linear one-parameter unitary groups via two different types of functional calculus in quaternionic Hilbert spaces.
 Explicitly speaking, the generalized Stone theorems state that every strongly continuous right linear one-parameter unitary group $U(t)$ can be expressed as

 and

 for all $t\in\mathbb R$ with $A$ being a normal operator.
-Here $e^{tA}|_S$ is defined as the functional calculus for the function $e^{tx}$ on the S-spectrum of $A$, and $e^{tA}|_L$ is defined as the functional calculus on the left spectrum.
+Here $e^{tA}\rvert_S$ is defined as the S-functional calculus for the function $e^{tx}$ on the S-spectrum of $A$, and $e^{tA}\rvert_L$ is defined as the other type of functional calculus on the left spectrum.

 Based on the first generalized Stone theorem we construct a correspondence between continuous quaternionic positive definite functions and spectral systems, namely, unions of a spectral measure and a unitary anti-self-adjoint operator that commute with each other (for more details, one may refer to Theorem \ref{Thm-Spectral}).
 It leads to the conclusion that the Fourier transform of a continuous quaternionic positive definite function is a slice-condensed measure, which is an unusual type of quaternionic valued measure related to spectral systems (see Definition \ref{Def-PNM-2}).
 More precisely, if $\varphi$ is a continuous quaternionic positive definite function on $\mathbb R$, then there exists a unique slice-condensed measure $\mu$ such that